Telco wars: Bharti Airtel launches 1Gbps broadband offering at Rs 3,999/month | Devdiscourse

-Bharti Airtel on Wednesday launched its broadband offering, 'Airtel Xstream Fibre' promising 1Gbps speed for Rs 3,999 a month, raising the competitive heat in a market that has recently seen commercial roll-out of Jio's fibre based services.
-"Starting today (on Wednesday), Airtel Xstream Fibre is available to Homes, SOHO (Small Office Home Office) and small commercial establishments in Delhi, Gurgaon, Faridabad, Noida, Ghaziabad, Mumbai, Pune, Bangalore, Hyderabad, Chennai, Chandigarh, Kolkata, Indore, Jaipur and Ahmedabad," Bharti Airtel said in a statement.
+Bharti Airtel on Wednesday launched its broadband offering, 'Airtel Xstream Fibre' promising 1Gbps speed for Rs 3,999 a month, raising the competitive heat in a market that has recently seen the commercial roll-out of Jio's fiber-based services.
+"Starting today (on Wednesday), Airtel Xstream Fibre is available to Homes, SOHO (Small Office Home Office) and small commercial establishments in Delhi, Gurgaon, Faridabad, Noida, Ghaziabad, Mumbai, Pune, Bangalore, Hyderabad, Chennai, Chandigarh, Kolkata, Indore, Jaipur, and Ahmedabad," Bharti Airtel said in a statement.

 In the coming months Airtel Xstream Fibre will be rolled out in more markets, the statement added.
 "Airtel Xstream Fibre offers unlimited broadband at 1Gbps for just Rs 3,999/month.
 It also offers unlimited landline calls to any network in India along with exclusive 'AirtelThanks' benefits...," it said.

 The benefits include three months Netflix subscription gift, one year Amazon Prime membership and access to premium content from ZEE5 and Airtel Xstream app.
-On September 5, billionaire Mukesh Ambani's Jio had announced launch of its fibre-based broadband service, offering minimum internet speed of 100 Mbps for Rs 699 a month.
+On September 5, billionaire Mukesh Ambani's Jio had announced the launch of its fiber-based broadband service, offering a minimum internet speed of 100 Mbps for Rs 699 a month.

 JioFiber will offer free voice calling anywhere in the country, unlimited data and video conferencing.
-All subscribers will get 4K set top box, for streaming TV channels, free while a 4K television set would be complimentary with annual plans with higher payouts such as 'Gold' and above.
+Annual subscribers will get 4K set-top box, for streaming TV channels, free while a 4K television set would be complimentary with plans with higher payouts such as 'Gold' and above.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)